Aurelien-JOLLY/Freebox-by-Zabbix-Monitoring/README.md

 Sorry for the quality of my source code, I'm learning Bash and Zabbix with this project!

 Thanks to [JrCs](https://github.com/JrCs/freeboxos-bash-api) for his code.
 That was a good start with his script.
+But I had to optimize it because the JSON parsing was not perfect...
+I replaced it in the code by [jq](https://stedolan.github.io/jq/) command-line.

 # 1. Prerequites